Console Pianos vs. Upright Pianos: Which is Better for You?

 The action parts of an upright piano largely have the same components found on a grand piano, however, they are in an entirely different assembly comparatively speaking.

-The grand piano with a normal action allows for the quickest key repetition which provides the greatest amount of control and a wider range of dynamic expression.
+The grand piano with a normal action allows for the quickest key repetition which provides the greatest amount of control and a wide range of dynamic expression.

-While this may be true that even the tallest Upright pianos don't have as good of control as Grands, I don’t let it stop me from playing Upright pianos or allowing it to stop me from playing challenging pieces on an Upright.
+While even the tallest upright pianos don't have as much control as the action of grand pianos, I don't let that stop me from playing upright pianos.
+It won't stop me from playing challenging pieces, either.

 Conclusion: